dbmi-bgm/cgap-pipeline/README.md

 * extended ClinVar fields used by VEP
 * removed older gnomAD used by VEP by default
 * added geneList to filtering
+* Bamsnap bug fix reflected in the portal objects

 #### v18
 * VEP is now the main source for annotations